What is immunocontraception?

 Is PZP the only immunocontraceptive being tested?

 Other immunocontraceptives are being developed by other researchers.
 The most notable of these is GonaConTM, which was developed by the USDA/APHIS National Wildlife Research Center in Fort Collins, Colo. and registered for use as a contraceptive on white-tailed deer by the EPA in September of 2009.
 GonaConTM is a vaccine that shuts down the reproductive processes of both males and females.
 It has been successfully tested on captive animals of many species, including deer, elk and pigs, and field tested on deer, wild horses and other animals.
-In 2009, scientists from Colorado State University began a research program to evaluate the effectiveness of GonaConTM for controlling reproduction in horses at the park.
+In 2009, scientists from Colorado State University began a research program to evaluate the effectiveness of GonaConTM for controlling reproduction in horses at Theodore Roosevelt National Park in North Dakota.
 The research is ongoing and preliminary results are encouraging.

 Is PZP experimental?